stevenmburns/antenna_designer/README.md

 pip install -e .
 ```

-5. Tests can be run using (inside virtual enviroment and in the cloned repository directory):
+5. Tests can be run (inside virtual enviroment and in the cloned repository directory) using:
 ```bash
 pytest -vv --durations=0 -- tests/
 ```